Magneto: Combining Small and Large Language Models for Schema Matching: Motivation and Solution Overview

 \end{definition}

-MRR is commonly used to evaluate methods that produce a ranked list of items, including the evaluation of search engine results and responses derived by question-answering systems~\cite{schutze2008introduction,voorhees1999trec}.
-In short, MRR evaluates the quality of the ranking.
-The prioritization of the top-ranked correct result aligns with an enhanced user experience.
-In our problem, this corresponds to ranking the most relevant match for a given source column as highly as possible: a high MRR score indicates that a user can find the correct match more easily when judging multiple matches for a column.
+MRR is a standard evaluation metric for ranked lists in search engines and question-answering systems~\cite{schutze2008introduction, voorhees1999trec}.
+For \smabrev, high-quality results correspond to ranking the most relevant match for each source column as highly as possible.
+A high MRR score therefore indicates that users can more easily identify correct matches when evaluating candidate matches for a given column.

-We also use the recall at ground truth size (Recall@GT), a standard measure used in recent schema matching works~\cite{valentine2021}.
-In contrast to MRR, Recall@GT is computed over a global ranking of the matches, i.e., instead of considering the ranking for each source column, it considers a merged list of all matches produced. \begin{definition}{\em{\bf (Recall@GT)}} Let $matches$ denote the global ranked list containing all matches produced by a matcher that considers all pairs of possible matches between columns from $\textbf{S}$ and $\textbf{T}$, and let $\mathcal{M}$ denote a set containing only the top-$k$ best results in $matches$.
+We also use the recall at ground truth size (Recall@GT), a standard measure used in recent schema matching literature~\cite{valentine2021}.
+Unlike MRR, which evaluates rankings per source column, Recall@GT operates on a global ranking that merges all candidate matches across columns into a single list. \begin{definition}{\em{\bf (Recall@GT)}} Let $matches$ denote the global ranked list containing all matches produced by a matcher that considers all pairs of possible matches between columns from $\textbf{S}$ and $\textbf{T}$, and let $\mathcal{M}$ denote a set containing only the top-$k$ best results in $matches$.
 Moreover, let $\mathcal{G}$ be the set of ground truth matching pairs $(A, B)$.
 Recall@GT measures the fraction of relevant matches in the ground truth that also appears in $\mathcal{M}$, where $k$ is given by the size of the ground truth, $k=|\mathcal{G}|$.
+More formally,

-More formally, Intuitively, it measures how well the matcher can place all correct matches of a table $\textbf{S}$ at the top of the global ranked list.
+Intuitively, it measures how well the matcher can place all correct matches of a table $\textbf{S}$ at the top of the global ranked list.

 \end{definition}